sdbaier/CMSC-35620/README.md

 `Jiayan_Glove` folder contains code for the cosine similarity over the GloVe word embedding, the csv outputs, the OLS analysis code, and visualizations.

-`Silvan` folder contains code for custom word embeddings and topic models, as well as all visualizations.
+`Silvan_Custom_Word_Embedding` folder contains code for custom word embeddings and topic models, as well as all visualizations.

 `Ronik` folder contains the SVD dimensionality reduction, the k-means clustering optimization over k, the outputs from each discipline, and the analysis code.